madMAx43v3r/xpmpool/README.md

 How to compile webserver:
 - Open Eclipse C++ project
 - Configure libwt include paths etc.
+- OR: just use the existing makefile and set env variables when necessary to find libs
 - Compile
+- OR: just use the existing binary, may work

 Use src/build.sh to compile the protobuf definition if needed.

 Important: When starting the server for the first time use -initwtdb command line option to create all database tables.

+Also to enable the pool server (after having synched), primecoind needs to be started with -gen

+The webserver needs to be started as:
+./webserver --docroot /usr/local/share/Wt --http-address 0.0.0.0 --http-port 80